Alien-Worlds/aw-storage-mongodb/README.md

 ## Introduction

-`Storage-mongodb` is a versatile package designed as part of our API building components and history-tools.
+`storage-mongodb` is a versatile package designed as part of our API building components and history-tools.
 The goal is to decouple our modules and provide reusable MongoDB components that can be plugged into projects as needed, rather than relying on a monolithic structure.

-If your project relies on MongoDB, `Storage-mongodb` is a great tool to execute commands built in the business domain.
+If your project relies on MongoDB, `storage-mongodb` is a great tool to execute commands built in the business domain.
 It's built upon the interfaces and types from the `@alien-worlds/api-core` package and provides a MongoDB implementation.

 ## Dependencies

 - [MongoDB](https://github.com/mongodb)
 - [@alien-worlds/api-core](https://github.com/Alien-Worlds/api-core)

 ## Features